 In theory, prior to commencing design, the AIP must be signed by the Technical Approval Authority.
-In practice, programme constraints dictate that some design is carried out prior to obtaining a signed AIP, though this is at the designer/client's risk as the Technical Approval authority could require a change to the design process, resulting in the need to revisit the design.
+In practice, program constraints dictate that some design is carried out prior to obtaining a signed AIP, though this is at the designer/client's risk as the Technical Approval authority could require a change to the design process, resulting in the need to revisit the design.

 The History of the AiP

-In the early 1970s, failures at Yarra (Australia), Milford Haven (Pembrokeshire, Wales), Koblenz (Germany) and over the Danube (Austria) occurred during erection.
+In the early 1970s, failures at Yarra (Australia), Milford Haven (Pembrokeshire, Wales), Koblenz (Germany), and over the Danube (Austria) occurred during erection.